36 Notable alumni of

 Biography

-Pedro Medrano was a Uruguayan-born Argentine statesman and lawyer.
-He was a representative to the Congress of Tucumán which on 9 July 1816 declared the Independence of Argentina.
+Pedro de Medrano y Cabrera was a Uruguayan-born Argentine statesman, poet and lawyer from the House of Medrano.
+He was a provisional president and a representative to the Congress of Tucumán which on 9 July 1816 declared the Independence of Argentina.

 Antonio Sáenz